 This waymarked walking route takes you through the beautiful Silver Birch woodland and past the famous Holme Post.
 The walk takes approximately 1 hour and you can download a trail guide describing the history of this unique site.

 Why not explore this fascinating reserve and see what wildlife you can find?

 The mere attracts a variety of wintering wildfowl and various species of ducks and geese breed.
 In recent years, growing numbers of Cormorants have been breeding on the islands.

-Commercial peat cutting in the reserve led to the creation of this area of open water that support birds, dragonflies and marsh plants such as golden dock.
+Commercial peat cutting in the reserve led to the creation of this area of open water that supports birds, dragonflies and marsh plants such as Golden Dock.